pcmerioles609/ehdiwow/README.md

 IN PRODUCTION
 ===================================
-This branch is the current app being implemented
+This branch is the current app version being implemented